daver234/Recipe-Finder/README.md

 * CoreData testing on iOS 9
 * More testing on offline , recipe detail loading and scrolling
 * Fetch more recipe pages for iOS 9.
 Now only iOS 10 and above
-* Separate the CoreData stack from the AppDelegate
 * Test and adjust for iPad, landscape and different screen sizes.
 Development was done primarily on a iPhone 7 Plus device and simulator and a iPhone 6 device.
 All other variants need testing.
 * Look for refactoring and code clean up opportunities
 * Additional inline code documentation
 * More work on error handling
 * Better logging of debug and error messages
 * Checks for odd search strings for searching and file saving
-* Fix warnings in debugger regarding layout constraint issues
 * Review offline storage limits and add checks for hitting limits
 * ...